Automatic exact reduction of Chemical Reaction Networks

 - Luca Cardelli, Mirco Tribastone, Max Tschaikowski, and Andrea Vandin, Forward and Backward Bisimulations for Chemical Reaction Networks, 26th International Conference on Concurrency Theory (CONCUR 2015).

-- Luca Cardelli, Mirco Tribastone, Max Tschaikowski, and Andrea Vandin, Satisfiability Modulo Differential Equivalence Relations, 43rd Annual Symposium on Principles of Programming Languages (POPL’16).
+- Luca Cardelli, Mirco Tribastone, Max Tschaikowski, and Andrea Vandin, Symbolic Computation of Differential Equivalences, 43rd Annual Symposium on Principles of Programming Languages (POPL’16).

 The current version of the tool can be found here: CRNReducer.

 Instead, the version of the tool presented in our CONCUR 2015 paper can be downloaded (with all the models presented in the CONCUR 2015 paper) from: CRNReducer_CONCUR2015

 Currently, the tool has to be intended only as accompanying material for the paper presenting our novel efficient algorithm for computing CRN bisimulations submitted at TACAS 2016: Efficient Syntax-driven Lumping of Differential Equations, Luca Cardelli, Mirco Tribastone, Max Tschaikowski, and Andrea Vandin.
 More features will follow.

 For the sake of reproducibility, CRNReducer comes with all the models treated in the draft, stored in the folders “BNGNetworks” (M1-M13), “CompactMatrices” (F1-F5), and “MRMCMarkovChains” (C1-C3).

 Our CRN bisimulations can be applied by just running the following command

 where technique is either FB or BB to apply our Forward or Backward CRN reduction, respectively.
 We also allow for the two additional techniques FB_old and BB_old, meaning that the previous implementation used for the above CONCUR paper will be used.